 The Dining Room table

 The dining room illustrates the social background that prepared Mary Lincoln for her role as hostess of the White House.
-Slavery helped to make the Todds' lifestyle possible, and an average of five slaves labored here.
+Slavery helped to make the Todds' lifestyle possible, and an average of five enslaved people labored here.

 The Back Parlor